This company combines impressive quality with a generous valuation: Sumo Logic Inc. (SUMO) - The Dwinnex

-In the latest session, Sumo Logic Inc. (NASDAQ: SUMO) closed at $7.64 down -1.42% from its previous closing price of $7.75.
-In other words, the price has decreased by -$0.11 from its previous closing price.
-On the day, 893269 shares were traded.
-SUMO stock price reached its highest trading level at $8.12 during the session, while it also had its lowest trading level at $7.64.
+As of close of business last night, Sumo Logic Inc.’s stock clocked out at $11.01, up 11.55% from its previous closing price of $9.87.
+In other words, the price has increased by $+1.14 from its previous closing price.
+On the day, 9116091 shares were traded.
+SUMO stock price reached its highest trading level at $11.04 during the session, while it also had its lowest trading level at $10.25.

 Sponsored